microsoft/Olive/docs/source/tutorials/configure_systems.rst

         .. code-block:: python

-            from olive.systems.ort_evironment import ORTEnvironmentSystem
+            from olive.systems.ort_evironment import IsolatedORTSystem
             from olive.system.common import Device

-            python_environment_system = ORTEnvironmentSystem(
+            python_environment_system = IsolatedORTSystem(
                 python_environment_path = "/home/user/.virtualenvs/myenv/bin",
                 device = Device.CPU
             )

-ORTEnvironmentSystem does not support olive_managed_env and can only be used to evaluate ONNX models.
+IsolatedORTSystem does not support olive_managed_env and can only be used to evaluate ONNX models.

 .. important::

     The python environment must have the relevant ONNX runtime package installed!

-Please refer to :ref:`ort_environment_system_config` for more details on the config options.
+Please refer to :ref:`isolated_ort_system_config` for more details on the config options.